The blind poet credited with writing both the Iliad

 birth.
 Homer, however, is generally credited with combining those

 stories into a single narrative.
-In doing so, he created two poems
+In doing so, he created two poems that

 are still considered the greatest epics of Western literature.